washingtonsteven/stevenwa-sh/content/posts/2018-02-12-yelling-at-silicon.md

 ## Conversing with Google Assistant - Actions on Google and DialogFlow

 Now that we have functions for getting prediction sentences, we need to hook up Google Assistant to respond to our voice, and reach out to our service to get the set of predictions.
-For that we use the [`actions-on-google`][aog] module from `npm` as well as [Dialogflow][df].
+For that we use the [`actions-on-google`](https://www.npmjs.com/package/actions-on-google) module from `npm` as well as [Dialogflow](https://dialogflow.com).

 Before getting into code, we need to set up our app on the Google Developer Console and Dialogflow.
 Dialogflow is the glue between Google Assistant and our app, it receives the parsed voice input from Google Assistant, and will call our app via webhook (they call it a "Fulfillment") in response.
-[I used this bit of documentation to get all of this set up][tut].
+[I used this bit of documentation to get all of this set up](https://developers.google.com/actions/dialogflow/first-app).
 It goes over some of the concepts of a Google Assistant "conversation" as well has walking through the Dialogflow web console.

 Part of said setup is making an "Action" that the service can respond to.
 This can be any sort of string that identifies what's happening; we just need to remember is when we get to coding up our response.
 Another important part is the "argument," which is a piece of the spoken phrase that can be variable.
 We can extract that text and use that to inform which bus we are looking for.
 E.g. "Hey Google, What buses are near **Harvard**?"
 Both of these will get sent to our request handler, which is the next bit of code we will be working on!

 ## Responding to requests with `actions-on-google`

-The [`actions-on-google` module][aog] works by parsing the request received from Google Assistant/Dialog flow, and calling a function based on what action was sent.
+The [`actions-on-google` module](https://www.npmjs.com/package/actions-on-google) works by parsing the request received from Google Assistant/Dialog flow, and calling a function based on what action was sent.
 This is done by setting up a Map that connects action strings to functions.
 From there we just have to call `getPredictions`/`stringifyPredictions` to get our prediction sentences, and then pass that into a `tell` function that `actions-on-google` gives us!

 ```javascript
 // googleAction.js